A Survey on Video Diffusion Models: Challenges and Future Trends

 $\bullet$ \textbf{Efficient Training and Inference} The heavy training cost associated with T2V models presents a significant challenge, with some tasks necessitating the use of hundreds of GPUs~\cite{videoLDM, VidRD}.
-Despite the efforts by methods such as SimDA~\cite{SimDA} to mitigate training expenses, both the magnitude of dataset and temporal complexity remains a critical concern.
-Thus, exploring strategies for more efficient model training and reducing inference time is a valuable avenue for future research.
+Despite the efforts by methods~\cite{SimDA} to reduce training cost, both the magnitude of dataset and temporal complexity remain a critical concern.
+With the rise of Sora~\cite{Sora}, the high training cost of training from scratch has become a significant challenge in video generation.
+More efficient compression of video representations~\cite{omnitokenizer}, exploration of effective spatiotemporal modeling methods~\cite{SimDA, matten}, and acceleration of training and inference times~\cite{videolcm, zhang2023adadiff} are important research directions.

-$\bullet$ \textbf{Benchmark and Evaluation Methods} Although benchmarks~\cite{msrvtt,ucf101} and evaluation methods~\cite{fvd,clip} for open-domain video generation exist, they are relatively limited in scope, as is demonstrated in~\cite{chivileva2023measuring}.
+$\bullet$ \textbf{Benchmark and Evaluation Methods} Although benchmarks~\cite{msrvtt,ucf101,vbench,aigcbench, fetv,evalcrafter} and evaluation methods~\cite{fvd,clip} for open-domain video generation exist, they are relatively limited in scope, as is demonstrated in~\cite{chivileva2023measuring}.
 Due to the absence of ground truth for the generated videos in Text-to-Video (T2V) generation, existing metrics such as Fréchet Video Distance (FVD)~\cite{fvd} and Inception Score (IS)~\cite{videoIS} primarily emphasize the disparities between generated and real video distributions.
 This makes it challenging to have a comprehensive evaluation metric that accurately reflects video generation quality.
-Currently, there is a considerable reliance on user AB testing and subjective scoring, which is labor-intensive and potentially biased due to subjectivity.
-Constructing more tailored evaluation benchmarks and metrics in the future is also a meaningful avenue of research.
+Currently, there is considerable reliance on user AB testing and subjective scoring, which is labor-intensive and potentially biased due to subjectivity.
+Constructing more tailored evaluation benchmarks~\cite{vbench, evalcrafter} and metrics~\cite{stream,contentbias, bettermetric} in the future is also a meaningful avenue of research.

-$\bullet$ \textbf{Model Incapacity} While existing methods demonstrate remarkable progress, there are still numerous limitations due to model incapacity.
-For example, video editing methods often experience temporal consistency failures in certain cases, such as replacing human figures with animals.
-Additionally, we observe that for most methods discussed in Sec.~\ref{Sec:text-guided-video-editing}, object replacement is limited to produce output of similar attributes.
-Moreover, in pursuing high fidelity, many current T2I-based models utilize key frames from the original video.
-However, due to the inherent limitations of off-the-shelf image generation models, injecting extra objects while preserving structural and temporal consistency remains unresolved.
-Further research and enhancement are essential to address these limitations.